khigor777/awesome-go-articles/README.md

 # Awesome Go Articles
-A curated list of articles, for quick start and go deeper with Golang.
+A curated list of articles and best practices, for quick start and go deeper with Golang.

 ### Contents